CASE STUDY

 Often, an SDK includes API as part of the development package.
 An API, on the contrary, can’t contain SDKs.
 To better understand the difference between these 2 concepts, you can watch this explanatory video:

-For fitness app developers, the chances that their hardware provider won’t offer an SDK/API as part of the cooperation are minimal.
+For fitness app developers involved in BLE development, the chances that their hardware provider won’t offer an SDK/API as part of the cooperation are minimal.
 In case that happens, they’ll most likely refer you to their partners who have solutions for their products specifically.

 So, generally, the steps you should follow when opting for a partnership with a third-party fitness device provider are as follows: